Adult attention deficit hyperactivity disorder: Signs and symptoms

 The difficulties generated by these deficiencies can range from moderate to extreme, resulting in the inability to effectively structure their lives, plan daily tasks, or think of and act accordingly even when aware of potential consequences.
 These can lead to poor performance in school and work and can be followed by underachievement in these areas.
 In young adults, poor driving records with traffic violations may surface.

-As problems accumulate, a negativistic self-view becomes established and a vicious circle of failure is set up.
+As problems accumulate, a negative self-view becomes established and a vicious circle of failure is set up.
 Up to 80% of adults may have some form of psychiatric comorbidity, such as depression or anxiety.
 Many with ADHD also have associated learning disabilities, such as dyslexia, which contributes to their difficulties.

 Studies on adults with ADHD have shown that, more often than not, they experience self-stigma and depression in childhood, commonly resulting from feeling neglected and different from their peers.
 These problems may play a role in the high levels of depression, substance abuse, and relationship problems that affect adults with ADHD later in life.

+Emotional dysregulation, or the inability to properly manage one's emotions, as demonstrated by low frustration tolerance, irritability, negative emotional outbursts, and emotional lability, has been found to be a key symptom of ADHD in all age groups.
+Unlike other symptoms of ADHD that tend to improve or decline with age, emotional dysregulation has been shown to be more persistent into adulthood.
+Despite the increasing recognition among clinicians of emotion dysregulation as a prominent symptom of ADHD, especially among adults, it is not recognized in the DSM-5 as a core symptom of ADHD for diagnostic criteria.
+However, the DSM-5 does include the symptoms of emotional dysregulation as "associated features" that can support the diagnosis of ADHD.